Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 All you need for this project is the pull-out box cubby part.

-Instead of throwing them away, I stuck both the matches and cover in a ziplock for whenever I might need matches.
+Instead of throwing them away, I put the matches and their covers in a ziplock for whenever I need matches.

 Step 2

-To cover the inside of the matchbox cubby, outline the cubby on the back of the card stock you want to use.
-Then you'll pick up the cubby and measure the sides around it like in the picture above.
+To cover the inside of the matchbox cubby, outline it on the back of the card stock you want to use.
+Then, please pick up the cubby and measure the sides around it, as in the picture above.

 Step 3

-Cut out the card stock along the outline you just made, making sure you also cut out the corners.
+Cut out the card stock along the outline you just made, ensuring you also cut out the corners.
 Next, fold the flaps around the sides like in the picture.

 Step 4

 Put the folded card stock into the cubby.
-It should fit pretty perfectly, tho you might need to trim the sides a little depending on how much room you gave when measuring it.
+It should fit pretty perfectly, though depending on how much room you gave it when measuring it, you might need to trim the sides a little.

 Time to decorate the matchbox!